 Digital subscriptions which Fairfax has introduced in some Australia markets, would be a decision for Fairfax New Zealand, he said.

-In the first half, revenues for the New Zealand operations, including the Dominion Post, Stuff.co.nz and The Press, fell 6.6 per cent NZ$205.4m.
+In the first half, revenues for the New Zealand operations, including the Dominion Post, stuff.co.nz and The Press, fell 6.6 per cent to NZ$205.4m.

 However, in Australian dollars revenues rose 4.6 per cent, outpacing Fairfax's Australian metropolitan media, where revenue fell 9.8 per cent.